HTML email accessibility

 Unless you want a very simple layout of alternating headings and paragraphs, using tables for visual design remains helpful.
 If you use a layout table, set the role attribute to “presentation.”
 For example, <table role="presentation">

 This lets screen reader users know that the table doesn’t contain data.
-Learn more about HTML tables and table layout CSS
+Learn more about table layout CSS.

 Data tables are useful providing readers with an alternative to visually complex images like graphs or charts, but make them as simple as possible.
 Again set the role attribute appropriately, for example, <table role="table">